Jerome R. Cox Jr.: Entrepreneurial career

 Cox, Jonathan S. Turner and Guru Parulkar founded Growth Networks in 1998.
 Growth Networks produced an advanced networking chip set which focused on high performance switching components for internet routers.
 He served as Founder and Vice-President of Strategic Planning until the company was acquired by Cisco Systems in 2000.

 In 2007, he launched a new company, Blendics, Inc., that provides system-on-chip design tools and services to companies that wish to develop complex, proprietary, low-power integrated circuits and aids in the development of asynchronous computing systems.

 In 2015, inspired by concepts created by Wesley A. Clark, Cox founded Q-Net Security, Inc., a cyber-security firm.
-Q-Net Security markets a purpose-built unit that creates an impenetrable barrier between defined endpoints within an existing network.
-QNS is intelligence-grade, quantum-resistant security.

 Personal life and death

 Cox married Barbara (Bobby) Jane Lueders in September 1951.
 They were married until her death in 2006.
 Cox had three children, eight grandchildren, and four great-grandchildren.
 He lived in Sunset Hills, a suburb of St. Louis, Missouri.

+An autobiography was published in 2022 titled, "Work Hard, Be Kind".

 Cox died in St. Louis, Missouri, on January 17, 2023, at the age of 97.

 Memberships, awards and distinctions

 Cox was awarded 12 patents for his work and had 150 widely cited publications.

 Cox also received honors from a variety of professional organizations.
 He was recognized by Washington University with a Distinguished Faculty Award in 1987 and with the Eliot Society Search Award in 1997.
 He received a Lifetime Achievement Award from the St. Louis Academy of Science in 2001 and received an Honorary Doctorate of Science from Washington University that same year.
-In 2011 he was recognized by Washington University with the Chancellor’s Award for Innovation and Entrepreneurship.
+In 2011 he was recognized by Washington University with the Chancellor's Award for Innovation and Entrepreneurship.

 Cox was a member of the National Academy of Sciences' Institute of Medicine, and a Fellow of the Acoustical Society of America, the American College of Medical Informatics, and the Institute of Electrical and Electronics Engineers.
-Cox was the Harold B. and Adelaide G. Welge Professor of Computer Science at Washington University from 1989–1998.
-In 2011, he was recognized with the School of Engineering & Applied Science’s Dean’s Award.
+Cox was the Harold B. and Adelaide G. Welge Professor of Computer Science at Washington University from 1989 to 1998.
+In 2011, he was recognized with the School of Engineering & Applied Science's Dean's Award.
 Cox was elected to the 2019 Class of the National Academy of Inventors.